widecoin-project/api-server/README.md

 Responce have following fields:

-`result`: list or object which contains requested data `error`: this field contains error message in case something went wrong `id`: api server identifier which is set in `config.py` file
+- `result`: list or object which contains requested data.
+- `error`: this field contains error message in case something went wrong.
+- `id`: api server identifier which is set in `config.py` file.

 P.s. keep in mind, that all amounts in this API should be in **Satoshis**.